qzhuyan/paho.mqtt.c/README.branch.md

 1. No sync API support

 ## TODO

+1. QUIC and none QUIC use same pollset
 1. Double check mutex
 1. Check all callbacks
 1. Doc the functions with paho doc styles